CrunchyData/postgres-operator/docs/content/Upgrade/_index.md

 7. As opposed to the manual upgrade procedures, the automated upgrade is designed to leave existing resources (such as CRDs, config maps, secrets, etc) in place whenever possible to minimize the need for resource re-creation.

+8. Metrics - While the PostgreSQL Operator upgrade process will not delete an existing Metrics Stack, it does not currently support the upgrade of existing metrics infrastructure.

 ##### NOTE: As with any upgrade procedure, it is strongly recommended that a full logical backup is taken before any upgrade procedure is started.
 Please see the [Logical Backups](/pgo-client/common-tasks#logical-backups-pg_dump--pg_dumpall) section of the Common Tasks page for more information.

 ### Automated Upgrade when using an Ansible installation of the PostgreSQL Operator